pedrofracassi/docker-clonehero-server/README.md

 - [ ] Pull server binary from clonehero.net during build instead of keeping it in the repo
 - [ ] Default to no password when `SERVER_PASSWORD` is not set
+- [ ] Automatic builds using GitHub Actions
+- [ ] Push to Docker Hub